This is the perfect pumpkin dessert, if you don’t feel like making a pie crust, but still want to enjoy all the autumn goodness of pumpkin.

 -

-When ready to serve, sprinkle 1 teaspoon of sugar evenly over the surface of each custard, tilting the ramekins to move the sugar around.
+When ready to serve, sprinkle 1-2 teaspoons of sugar evenly over the surface of each custard (depending on the width of your ramekins), tilting the ramekins to move the sugar around.

 -